 Brigit's Garden, a sanctuary in the West of Ireland.

-Updated 9th April 2021.
-See Visitor Information for arrangements under current Level 5 restrictions.
+Update April 2021.
+OPEN DAILY.
+See Visitor Information for more.

 Brigit's Garden takes you on a magical journey into the heart of Celtic heritage and mythology, making it one of the truly outstanding places to visit in the West of Ireland.
 The award-winning Celtic Gardens are widely regarded as one of the most spectacular in Ireland, set within 11 acres of native woodland & wildflower meadows.
 In addition to the Celtic Gardens visitors can enjoy the nature trail, an ancient ring fort (fairy fort), thatched roundhouse and crannog, and the calendar sundial, the largest in Ireland.

 Brigit’s Garden is very family-friendly with a kids’ discovery trail, a natural playground and lots of opportunity to explore.

 Our Visitor Centre houses the Garden Café with excellent fresh food, the colourful Gift Shop and a function room.